PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 FastestDet 23, HumanSeg 27, OSNet 63, and SiNet zero chains.
 All 123 active
 chains were Conv2D or DepthwiseConv2D followed by RELU.
-The distinct channel-one TransposeConv/Squeeze terminal helper returned zero in all 20 invocations and remains a separate raw family.
+The distinct channel-one TransposeConv/Squeeze terminal helper returned zero in all 20 invocations and remains a separate semantic family.

 The new owner proves a typed private NHWC-to-NCHW Transpose produced by Conv2D, DepthwiseConv2D, or TransposeConv, a strictly linear nonempty chain,